top of page

 Youth Empowerment.

-The Michaëlle Jean Sudbury Afro-Canadian Heritage Fund
+The Dr. Oluremi Ogundimu Sudbury Afro-Canadian Heritage Association Bursary

 Description: